 For periods where data are not well controlled (sparse ground control points), control points from other periods with adequate controls are used.
-This greatly improves consistency of the data from quarter to quarter.
+This greatly improves consistency of the data from month to month.
 While this could mask some true change, the errors without this procedure are far larger than any change likely to occur.